Monster-Train-2-Modding-Group/Balance-Configurator/README.md

 The only ***probably safe*** fields you can modify without giving an yourself an unfair advantage in online play are

-- main class Xp factor
+- Main class Xp factor
-- subclass Xp factor
+- Subclass Xp factor
-- alternate champion unlock level
+- Alternate champion unlock level
+- Chance of optional outpost dialogue after a run
+- Fast dialogue multiplier
+- Maximum number of entries present in Run History
+- Card Mastery for other run types

 ### **Important**